periodo/periodo-website/guide/3-browse-periods.md

      alt="Focusing on the spatial extent of a period" width="800">
 <figcaption>
-Looking at the spatial extent of the “Early Urnfield” period in Hungary (highlighted in red),<br>in the context of the spatial extents of other periods from the same authority (highlighted in purple)
+Looking at the spatial extent of the “Early Urnfield” period in Hungary (highlighted in red), in the context of the spatial extents of other periods from the same authority (highlighted in purple)
 </figcaption>
 </figure>